vanessaaleung/data-science-notes/data-engineering/algorithms/README.md

 ### Hash Tables
 - i.e. Dictionary
 - Maps keys to associated values using the hash function
 - Hash function: Uses the key to compute an index into a slot, map the key to the value.
-Assign each key to a unique slot in the table.
+Assign each key to a unique slot in the table
+- Benefits: very fast, key-to-value mappings are unique
+- Drawback: when entries are small, array might be more efficient as there won't be collision to solve.
+Doesn't order entries in a predictable way

 ## Recursion